freesewing/freesewing/markdown/dev/tutorials/pattern-design/creating-the-closure/en.md

 ---

 Things are starting to look good, but we can't fit the bib over the baby's head like this.
 So we must create a closure.
-We'll let the straps overlap at the end, and put in a snap.
+We'll let the straps overlap at the end, and put in a snap later.

 ## Using macros